The Parks

 Riding after dark adds an eerie, mysterious twist.
 The intensified twists and turns, combined with dazzling nighttime views of park landmarks, elevate the experience.
 It’s a ride that appeals to first-timers and seasoned visitors looking for a new perspective.

-Again, like Test Track, Thunder Mountain is actually out of action right now.
-The ride temporarily shuttered in early 2025 for a refurbishment that has seen huge swathes of its track removed.
-It’ll be back for more wilderness fun at some point in 2026.
+Thunder Mountain is out of action right now.
+The ride temporarily shuttered in 2025 for a refurbishment that has seen huge swathes of its track removed.
+It’ll be back for more wilderness fun at some point this year, complete with new effects in the Rainbow Caverns.

 Having replaced Splash Mountain in 2024, Tiana’s Bayou Adventure fuses classic Disney storytelling with the thrill of a water ride.
 This update reflects Disney’s commitment to keeping attractions fresh.